-My personal stuff and my interest in Business Processes Management, Collaboration Methodologies and Technologies, Data Security and User Experience.
+My personal stuff and my interest in Business Processes Automation and Management, Data Security, No-code/Low-code and User Experience.

 Wednesday, August 1, 2012

 MWLUG 2012 is two weeks away and I am glad to announce our MWLUG 2012 OGS speakers:

 Louis Richardson, IBM

 Below is brief biography of our MWLUG 2012 OGS speakers:

 Lindsay Patross works in online

 community building - helping non-profit organizations and